-Alighiero Boetti was an Italian Conceptual artist and member of the Arte Povera movement, a group born in the 1960s with a socially committed and openly critical attitude towards the consumer society.
-Boetti's works thus participated in a renewal of artistic language, favouring the creative process over the finished object and the conceptual meaning of the work of art over its narrative or aesthetic dimension.
+Alighiero Boetti was an Italian conceptual artist and leading member of the Arte Povera movement, a group born in the 1960s with a socially committed and openly critical attitude towards the consumer society.
+Boetti's works participated in a renewal of artistic language, favoring the creative process over the finished object and the conceptual meaning of the work of art over its narrative or aesthetic dimension.

 Alighiero BoettiAmmazzare il Tempo, c.1989embroidery22.5 x 23 cm